skrinik/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

+Below you will see the maximum average daily steps in a given 5-minute video.
+Additionally, you will see a graphical representation of the daily activity by 5-minute interval.

 ```r
 daily_activity <- aggregate(steps~interval, data = data, mean)
 paste("Maximum Average Steps in Interval: ", round(daily_activity[which.max(daily_activity$steps), ]$steps, digits = 2))